|Credit: valex61 | Shutterstock|

 The yellow-headed Amazon (Amazona oratrix) is another endangered parrot, though there are more of them than kakapos or orange-bellied parrots.
 According to International Union for Conservation of Nature, there are 7,000 yellow-headed Amazons left in the wild.

 Parrots are very good mimics and can copy sounds that they hear in their environment; they can even copy human words and laughter.
-The African grey parrot (Psittacus erithacus) is the best at this and one named Alex is said to be the world's smartest parrot.
+The African grey parrot (Psittacus erithacus) is one of the best at this and one named Alex (1965-2007) was reported to be the world's smartest parrot.

 The kakapo is one of the world's longest-living birds; they can live more than 90 years.

 Cockatoos have a group of feathers on top of their heads that they can move.
 When on full display, these feathers resemble a mohawk.
 The cockatoo can also retract the feathers so they lay flat against their heads.